 This hand-tufted tapestry/wall-hanging made of 100% Indian wool was created in 1997.
 From the edition of 10000 measuring 30 x 30 x 0.75 in.
 (76.2 x 76.2 x 2 cm.) with printed description, artist's signature and edition number on label (verso).

-Robert Indiana is an American artist whose print, LOVE created for the Museum of Modern Arts became a widely distributed stamp for the United States Postal Service in 1973.
+Robert Indiana was an American artist whose print, LOVE created for the Museum of Modern Arts became a widely distributed stamp for the United States Postal Service in 1973.
 His work is associated with the pop art movement.
-Robert Indiana studied at t More
+Robert Indiana studied at More

 We match people seeking work with people selling work.
 If you are looking for a particular piece by ROBERT INDIANA , tell us what it is and we will match it to our database of sellers.
 Combined with our extensive database of collectors, it offers a sure way of finding what you want with minimum effort.